jnsougata/discohook/README.md

 #### Registering Commands
-You can sync commands by just visiting the dashbaord. the dashboard will be available at `https://example.io/dh/dash/<bot_token_here> `.
+You can sync commands by just visiting the dashboard. the dashboard will be available at `https://example.io/dh/dash/<bot_token_here> `.

 ![image](https://user-images.githubusercontent.com/53375272/205497776-cb2c6653-5b3c-4b32-bbb3-d9be6278b466.png)